pjbeyer/dotfiles/README.md

 License
 -------

 This software is hereby released into the public domain.
 That means you can do whatever you want with it without restriction.
-See `LICENSE.md` for details.
+See `LICENSE` for details.

 [dotbot]: https://github.com/anishathalye/dotbot
 [strap]: https://github.com/MikeMcQuaid/strap